-- Conduct public education workshops for the Aboriginal community - Participate in the community development of prevention programmes, with an emphasis on youth to reduce the incidences of crime; and assist in the development and delivery of Aboriginal Community Justice programmes - Provide education to the judiciary to help them better understand the culture, needs and aspirations of Aboriginal people.
+- Conduct public education workshops for the Aboriginal community - Participate in the community develop ment of prevention program, with an em phasis on youth to reduce the incidences of crime; and assist in the development and delivery of Aboriginal Community Justice program - Provide education to the judiciary to help them better understand the culture, needs and aspirations of Aboriginal people.

-THE OFIFC AND THE COURT WORKER PROGRAMME
+THE OFIFC AND THE COURT WORKER PROGRAM

-The Aboriginal Court Worker Programme is administered by the Ontario Federation of Indian Friendship Centres (OFIFC) with funds provided jointly by the Federal Department of Justice and the Ontario Ministry of the Attorney General.
+The Aboriginal Court Worker Program is administered by the Ontario Federation of Indian Friendship Centre's (OFIFC) with funds provided jointly by the Federal Department of Justice and the Ontario Ministry of the Attorney General.